 We continually assess our operations to identify activities and/or services that can interact with or have an impact on the environment.
 Currently, electricity consumption and resulting carbon dioxide emissions have the greatest impact on the environment.
 That's why WWT is focusing efforts toward reducing greenhouse gas emissions.

 The company has also identified reductions of landfill and solid waste and water conservation as areas of importance to mitigate any negative impact our global operations might have on the environment.

 WWT has established an objective to reduce energy consumption and greenhouse gas emissions by 25 percent by the year 2030.

 We also support the continued development and expansion of renewable energy sources and are a recognized EPA Green Power Partner.

 You can find additional information regarding WWT's efforts to reduce greenhouse emissions in the company's annual report submitted to the Carbon Disclosure Project (CDP).

-WWT has established cardboard, wood, plastics and single-stream recycling in our facilities worldwide and is committed to reducing solid waste that cannot be disposed of in an environmentally responsible manner.
+WWT has established cardboard, wood, plastics and single-stream recycling in our facilities worldwide.
+We're also committed to reducing waste that's difficult to dispose of in an environmentally responsible way.

-Although the handling of hazardous materials and waste is not part of our company’s normal business operations, when materials or waste are identified as hazardous, WWT takes actions as appropriate to ensure they are handled in accordance with all applicable laws and regulations.
+While handling hazardous materials and waste is not part of our normal business operations, we ensure that any material identified as hazardous is handled in accordance with all applicable laws and regulations.

-WWT’s business processes and operations do not require a significant amount of water.
+Our business processes and operations do not require a significant amount of water.
 Water use within WWT is primarily limited to cafeteria services, restrooms and landscaping.
-We measure water consumption annually and are continually investigating opportunities for more sustainable water usage, such as landscaping controls and water efficient plumbing fixtures.